How to Effectively Face an Entrepreneur’s Biggest Fears

 Starting a business can be one of the most exciting—and terrifying—times in your life.
 But if you’re serious about launching a business and reaping the benefits of entrepreneurship, you’ll need to manage those fears and learn to overcome the feelings of imposter syndrome.

 Plenty of successful entrepreneurs bootstrapped their business or started it as a side project, so you don’t always need a lot of money or unlimited time, but you do need confidence and a plan.
-With that in mind, here are five effective strategies that can help you face an entrepreneur’s biggest fears whenever they pop up.
+With that in mind, here are five effective strategies that can help you face your biggest entrepreneurial fears whenever they pop up.

 Maybe you doubt the viability of your business.
 Perhaps someone or something has you worried that your business idea might be lacking or that customers won’t want what you’re selling.